rdmolony/rdmolony.github.io/_posts/2023-x-x-elixir-livebook-first-impressions.md

   ... `2 + 2` is compared against the expected output `5` & a warning is raised since the output should be `4`!

   This is **really neat**.
 When learning how to use a particular function it's really helpful to see examples,  & now not only do I not need to bother writing a test,  I'm encouraged to provide them!

+  Next up I tried `Distributed portals with Elixir`.

+  I really like the idea of using an interactive game to teach new concepts.
+The game this example is modelled on is a classic which I had the pleasure of playing with a buddy on `PlayStation 3`.

+  I'm not sure, however, what's the right balance between "let's do something cool" & incidentally "here's how it works" and explaining something up front.

+  I've read up a bit around `Elixir` already so am a bit familiar, but even for me it was hard to get my head around the concepts & jargon -

+  - Pattern matching
+  - Anonymous functions
+  - Immutable data structures
+  - Processes
+  - Agents
+  - State

+  I do care but I could also see others not caring about these nuances.